-You’ve all heard of famous inventors such Galileo (telescope) or Karl Benz (automobile), Alexander Graham Bell (telephone) and Benjamin Franklin (bifocal glasses), but do you know who Grace Hopper and Stephanie Kwolek are?
+You’ve all heard of famous inventors such as Galileo (telescope) and Karl Benz (automobile), Alexander Graham Bell (telephone) and Benjamin Franklin (bifocal glasses), but what about Grace Hopper and Stephanie Kwolek?

-We’ve decided to correct that and take a look at some of the most important discoveries and inventions made by women in the past 100 years and give them credit where credit is due:
+We’ve decided to take a look at some of the most important discoveries and inventions made by women in the past 100 years and give them credit where credit is due:

-The theoretical physicist was the first black woman to receive a Ph.D. from the Massachusetts Institute of Technology in 1973.
-While working at Bell Laboratories, she conducted breakthrough scientific research with subatomic particles that enabled others to invent the portable fax, touch tone telephone, solar cells, fibre optic cables, and the technology behind caller ID and call waiting.
+Theoretical physicist Dr. Shirly Jackson was the first black woman to receive a Ph.D. from the Massachusetts Institute of Technology in 1973.
+While working at Bell Laboratories, she conducted breakthrough scientific research with subatomic particles.
+Her research enabled others to invent the portable fax, touch tone telephone, solar cells, fibre optic cables, and the technology behind caller ID and call waiting.
 Imagine all the important information you would have missed without this amazing woman!

 2. Marie Curie – Theory of Radioactivity

-By the time Marie Curie, a Polish and naturalized-French physicist, was just 44 she had laid out a theory of radioactivity (a term that she coined, techniques for isolating radioactive isotopes, and the discovery of two elements, polonium and radium (1898) and won TWO Nobel Prizes for her contribution to science!
-She was the first person in history to win Two Nobel Prize’s and the only person to win twice in multiple sciences!
+By the time Polish physicist Marie Curie was just 44 years old, she had laid out a theory of radioactivity (a term that she coined), techniques for isolating radioactive isotopes, and the discovery of two elements, polonium and radium.
+She was the first person in history to win two Nobel Prizes and the only person to win twice in multiple sciences!

-In 1843, Nancy from Philadelphia became one of the most important women, nay, people, in history by patenting a design for a hand-operated ice cream maker, which is still used to the current day!
+In 1843, Nancy from Philadelphia became one of the most important people in history by patenting a design for a hand-operated ice cream maker, which is still used to the current day!
 We don’t know what more to say other than thank you, Nancy Johnson, for helping people everywhere on hot days.

 The Hungarian scientist is famous for creating the first thermoelectric power generator in 1947.
-With this technology and the principles of semiconductor thermoelectricity, she designed the first solar heating system for the Dover Sun House in Dover, Massachusetts, and the first thermoelectric refrigerator in 1953 using the principles of semiconductor thermoelectricity.
-Girl power indeed!
+With this technology and the principles of semiconductor thermoelectricity, she designed the first solar heating system for the Dover Sun House in Dover, Massachusetts, and the first thermoelectric refrigerator in 1953.

 5. Ann Tsukamoto – Stem cell isolation

-US born Grace Hopper and Howard Aiken designed Harvard’s Mark I computer, a five-tonne, room-sized machine in 1944.
-Hopper invented the compiler that translated written language into computer code and coined the terms “bug” and “debugging” when she had to remove moths from the device (who knew?!)
-Now, just close your eyes for a minute, and try to think what the world would be like without the invention of programming.
-Almost pre-historic isn’t it?
+In 1944, US born Grace Hopper and Howard Aiken designed Harvard’s Mark I computer, a five-tonne, room-sized machine.
+Hopper invented the compiler that translated written language into computer code and coined the terms “bug” and “debugging” when she had to remove moths from the device (who knew?!).
+Now, close your eyes, and try to think what the world would be like without the invention of programming.

 8. Rosalind Franklin – DNA double helix

-Although the discovery of the DNA double helix is often attributed to Watson and Crick, who won the Nobel Prize in Physiology in 1962, it was not actually theirs to claim.
-They had a theory on the structure of DNA, however, it was Rosalind Franklin whose work confirmed their theory on the structure of DNA.
+Although the discovery of the DNA double helix is often attributed to Watson and Crick, who won the Nobel Prize in Physiology in 1962, it was actually Rosalind Franklin whose work confirmed their theory on the structure of DNA.

-Rosalind Franklin, a British biophysicist, was the first person to capture a photographic image in 1952 using a technique she had honed: observing molecules using X-ray diffraction (nope, we’ve got no idea what this is either).
+Rosalind Franklin, a British biophysicist, was the first person to capture a photographic image in 1952, nicknamed “Photo 51,” using a technique she had honed: observing molecules using X-ray diffraction (nope, we’ve got no idea what this is either).
 It is alleged that Wilkins, an estranged colleague, showed her photograph without her permission to competitors Watson and Crick, forever attaching their name to a discovery that was never theirs.

 9. Maria Beasley – The life raft

-In 1882, Maria Beasely of the US decided that people should stop dying at sea.
-Which is great.
-People had been navigating the seas for millennia, but until then hadn’t come up with an effective product to help in the event of a SOS situation.
+In 1882, US inventor Maria Beasely decided that people should stop dying at sea.
+People had been navigating the seas for millennia, but the lifeboats that existed at the time were not an effective product to help in the event of a SOS situation.
 Now, thanks to Maria, thousands of lives have been saved, including an estimated 706 from when the Titanic sank.

 10. Stephanie Kwolek – Kevlar

-Although this invention from American chemist Stephanie Kwolek in 1965 was an accident, it makes it no less loved!
-This material, which is five times stronger than steel, is used in bicycle tyres, racing sails, body armour, frying pans, musical instruments and building construction.
-Over 200 applications for kevlar now exist, thanks to its tensile strength-to-weight ratio (again, no idea).
-What isn’t it in?
+Although this invention from American chemist Stephanie Kwolek in 1965 was a happy accident, its discovery has helped prevent countless other harmful ones.
+This material, which is five times stronger than steel, is used in bicycle tyres, racing sails, body armour, frying pans, armored cars, musical instruments and building construction.
+Over 200 applications for kevlar now exist, thanks to its tensile strength-to-weight ratio (again, no idea)